Equivariant eta forms and equivariant differential $K$-theory: Equivariant family index for odd dimensional fibers

-\textbf{Acknowledgements}\ \ I would like to thank Prof. Xiaonan Ma for many discussions.
-I would also like to thank Shu Shen and Guoyuan Chen for the conversations.
-I would like to thank the Mathematical Institute of Humboldt-Universit\"at zu Berlin, especially Prof. J. Br\"uning for financial support and hospitality.
+\textbf{Acknowledgements}\ \ The author would like to thank Professors Xiaonan Ma and U. Bunke for helpful discussions.
+He would like to thank Shu Shen and Guoyuan Chen for the conversations.
+He would also like to thank the anonymous referee for various useful suggestions that improved the clarity and quality of the paper.
+This research is partly supported by Science and Technology Commission of Shanghai Municipality (STCSM), grant No.18dz2271000, Natural Science Foundation of Shanghai, grant No.20ZR1416700 and NSFC No.11931007.